-Anne joined the PLJV in 2008 as Conservation Science Director and brings a wealth of experience focused on grassland ecosystems, avian science and private lands conservation.
-Anne most recently worked at Oregon State University’s Eastern Oregon Agricultural Research Center in Union, Oregon.
-There, she studied the change in territory occupancy of Red-tailed, Ferruginous and Swainson’s hawks on a northeast bunchgrass prairie known as the Zumwalt.
+Anne joined the PLJV in 2008 as Conservation Science Director and brings a wealth of experience focused on grassland ecosystems, avian science, and private lands conservation.
+Anne was a post-doc researcher at Oregon State University’s Eastern Oregon Agricultural Research Center in Union, Oregon.
+There, she studied the change in territory occupancy of Red-tailed, Ferruginous and Swainson’s Hawks on a northwest bunchgrass prairie known as the Zumwalt.
 Anne earned a bachelor’s degree in biology from Hope College in Holland, MI and a master’s degree in biological sciences with a conservation biology emphasis from Illinois State University (ISU).
 While at ISU she studied pesticide contamination in grassland songbirds in Illinois.
 After completing her master’s degree, Anne attended Miami University in Ohio and received a Ph.D. in botany in 2004.
 During her Ph.D., she studied the spread of an invasive shrub to new forest fragments.
 Anne also has extensive experience working with PLJV partner organizations such as the USDA Forest Service, USDA Farm Service Agency and USDA Natural Resources Conservation Service and The Nature Conservancy.